teamPSG/kNN_Sleep_Scorer_kNNSS/JOSS_Paper/paper.md

 domain invariant predictions integrated with a hidden Markov model to constrain state dynamics based upon known sleep physiology.
-While our method also builds on machine learning techniques, it is based on interpretable features [@wiki:XAI] and uses a simpler algorithm for classification -- which should make it an ideal choice for the broader community as well as for sleep experts who might not be too familiar with complex machine learning approaches.
-Furthermore, we chose not to constrain the number of identifiable sleep/wake states or the probability of transition from one state to another, as we and others have found that drug interventions and disease processes tend to change not only the amount of different sleep stages but their transition probabilities as well.
+While our method also builds on machine learning techniques, it is based on interpretable features and uses a simpler algorithm for classification -- which should make it an ideal choice for the broader community as well as for sleep experts who might not be too familiar with complex machine learning approaches.
+Furthermore, we chose not to constrain the number of identifiable sleep/wake states or the probability of transition from one state to another, as we and others have found that drug interventions [@Harvey2013] and disease processes [@Mooij2020] tend to change not only the amount of time spent in different sleep stages but their transition probabilities as well.
 Finally, our method is a supervised method that requires a training set.
 While this might seem to be a disadvantage over non-supervised methods, we have found that drug treatment or pathological conditions can result in sleep stages not observed in healthy controls.
 Thus, the algorithm must be trained to these new stages.

 # Brief Software Description